-Now that you've learned all of Glossika's core tools, we'll talk about how they fit together and how to make the best use of them.
+Now that you've learned all of Glossika's core tools, we'll talk about how they fit together so you can make the best use of them.

 At its core, Glossika serves to solve a few learning problems: we figure out what level you're at, assign you learning content slightly more difficult than that, and then employ spaced repetition algorithms to ensure all that content gets committed to your memory.

 Our algorithms will do a lot of the heavy lifting for you.
-To make progress in your language, we ask that you:
+To make progress in your language, all you have to do is:

 1. Log into Glossika each day